joaoalexarruda/esp32_dht11_mosquito_node-red/README.md

 2. **Constants**: The constants used in this project are:

-   - `WIFI_SSID`: The SSID of the WiFi network to connect to.
+   - `ssid`: The SSID of the WiFi network to connect to.
-   - `WIFI_PASSWORD`: The password of the WiFi network to connect to.
+   - `password`: The password of the WiFi network to connect to.
-   - `MQTT_SERVER`: The IP address of the MQTT broker.
+   - `mqtt_server`: The IP address of the MQTT broker.
-   - `MQTT_PORT`: The port of the MQTT broker.
+   - `mqtt_port`: The port of the MQTT broker.
-   - `MQTT_TOPIC`: The MQTT topic to publish messages to.
    - `DHT_PIN`: The GPIO pin of the ESP32 that the DHT11 sensor is connected to.
    - `DHT_TYPE`: The type of the DHT sensor (DHT11, DHT21 or DHT22).

 3. **Functions**: The functions used in this project are:

    - `setup()`: The setup function is called once when the ESP32 boots up.
 It's used to initialize the serial port, connect to the WiFi network and the MQTT broker, and initialize the DHT sensor.
    - `loop()`: The loop function is called repeatedly after the setup function.
 It's used to read the temperature and humidity from the DHT sensor and publish them to the MQTT broker.

+   There are also some helper functions used to connect to the WiFi network and the MQTT broker.

 ## MQTT Broker